openedx/edx-platform/docs/decisions/0008-secret-key-usage.rst

 the key being rotated.
-As a part of ARCHBOM-1646 those code paths are being updated so that regular rotation of the ``SECRET_KEY`` will cause temporary issues but will not fully break things.  ie. Sessions might get invalidated or data might not be corelatable over the change boundry but the change is otherwise safe.
+As a part of ARCHBOM-1646 those code paths are being updated so that regular rotation of the ``SECRET_KEY`` will cause temporary issues but will not fully break things.  ie. Sessions might get invalidated or data might not be correlatable over the change boundary but the change is otherwise safe.

 .. _pepper: https://en.wikipedia.org/wiki/Pepper_(cryptography)